 Before he could flee, the human scooped Reginald up in its fleshy hand.

 “Careful, those things are killers,” the other human said.

 “I have seen no evidence of that,” said the human who held Reginald.
 “So far, anyway.
 And look, he’s lost… alone… I’ll take him with us.”

 “No time.
 Come on, the ninjas may have got him.”

 Reginald gasped as he was slipped into the human’s pocket.

-"It just gets better, doesn't it?" he said.
+“It just gets better, doesn’t it?” he said, bitterly.
 Though honestly, he was happy just to feel wanted.